America Decides: Plot

 Roman reports to Kendall that Mencken has promised to block the GoJo deal in exchange for ATN's support.
 ATN poll analyst Darwin Perry warns Roman and Tom that ATN could lose credibility by calling the vote in Wisconsin prematurely, but Roman ignores his concerns, and Tom suggests they make a "pending" call in Wisconsin for Mencken, with Darwin on air to explain the caveat.
 However, chaos ensues when Darwin accidentally gets wasabi in his eyes, preventing him from going on air; Tom then greenlights ATN to officially call Wisconsin for Mencken.
 Connor arrives at the newsroom, having decided to concede the race and support Mencken in exchange for being named the U.S. Ambassador to Slovenia.
 (Note: As he and Roman discussed in "Tailgate Party".)
 He gives a rambling yet headstrong concession speech, which is aired live on ATN.

 Jiménez wins Michigan, placing both candidates at 262 electoral votes, with only Alaska and Arizona yet to be called.
 Darwin projects a win for Mencken in Arizona, but cautions against calling the election given the uncertainty in Wisconsin.
 Kendall takes Roman aside to express his qualms about endangering his family, while Roman continues to trivialize the political consequences in favor of his own self-interest.
 Torn between his family and business interests, Kendall confides his anxieties about failing his children to Shiv, who attempts to appeal to his sense of morality to sway him away from Mencken.
 Kendall asks Shiv to call Nate to inquire whether Jiménez is willing to block the GoJo sale, but Shiv merely pretends to make the call, and gives vague answers to her brothers about Jiménez's stance.
 Kendall learns the truth when he calls Jiménez's team himself and subsequently confirms with Greg that Shiv is working with Matsson.

 Feeling hurt by his sister's betrayal, Kendall throws in his support for Mencken, ignoring Shiv's pleas to consider the danger Mencken poses to the American political system.
-Jess, too, unsuccessfully attempts to stop Greg from passing the order from Tom to the newsroom to call the election for Mencken.
+Tom orders Greg to inform the newsroom of the decision to call the election for Mencken, and he hesitatingly obeys.
 ATN announces Mencken as the winner of the election, and PGN begins airing reports naming Tom responsible for prematurely calling the vote.
 Shiv calls Matsson to promise to undo the damage and bring down Waystar.
 On his way home, an ashamed Kendall calls Rava and asks to see his children.
 She refuses, leaving him to ponder his decision.